Arjun3553/Sql-CheatSheet/Sql CheatSheet.md

 ## SQL ANY and ALL Operator

-any and all operator are used to perform comparison between a single value and range of values retured by the sub query the ANY and ALL operators must be preceded by a standard comparison operator i.e. >, >=, <, <=, =, <>, != and followed by a subquery.
+ANY and ALL operator are used to perform comparison between a single value and range of values retured by the sub query the ANY and ALL operators must be preceded by a standard comparison operator i.e. >, >=, <, <=, =, <>, != and followed by a subquery.
 The main difference between ANY and ALL is that ANY returns true if any of the subquery values meet the condition whereas ALL returns true if all of the subquery values meet the condition.

 ```